 NON-DISCRIMINATION

-It is the policy of The Welcome Ministry to not discriminate or allow discrimination on the basis of any of the following:
+It is the policy of The Welcome Ministry to not discriminate or

 -Race, color, national origin, culture